Gurkirat-singh-oye/Python-text-scraper/README.md

 # Python-text-scraper
-This script scraps data (Text) from a given link and calculate some parameters from the it.
+This script scraps data (Text) from a given link and calculate some parameters from it.
 This script works for pages of a given website at a time.

 at the moment it is using "Input - Copy.csv" for the urls and the website right now is TimesOfIndia whose five articles are being scraped.